-We recently just finished up a project in Maple Grove, MN and we, as well as the clients, were blown away with the transformation.
+We recently just finished up a project in Maple Grove, MN, and we, as well as the clients, were blown away by the mudroom transformation.

 One thing we loved about this project is that they didn’t skimp.
 Not that they bought all the most expensive things, but they wanted to transform their space and that meant their entire space.